Skip to main content Skip to footer

 5. Report on any potential risks

 The most effective risk mitigation strategies make risk reporting part of regular business operations by weaving it into the daily or weekly workflows.
-One way to easily implement reporting is with the built-in reporting capabilities and pre-built risk management templates on monday.com Work OS.
+One way to easily implement reporting is to use the built-in reporting capabilities and pre-built risk management templates in monday.com.

 Customization